RUC-NLPIR/RUC-NLPIR.github.io/index.md

 {% capture text %}

 The RUC-NLPIR lab at Renmin University of China is a dynamic and collaborative group of researchers passionate about IR and NLP.
-Led by Professor Zhicheng Dou, the team fosters an open and innovative environment where students and researchers work closely together to tackle real-world challenges.
+Led by Prof. Zhicheng Dou, the team fosters an open and innovative environment where students and researchers work closely together to tackle real-world challenges.
 With a strong emphasis on creativity, teamwork, and hands-on problem-solving, we strive to push the boundaries of AI research while supporting each other's growth and development.

 {%
   include button.html